kuviman/linksider/website/content/bevy-jam/_index.md

 When playing audio, in order to control the audio effect, you need to convert your `Handle<AudioSink>` into a strong `Handle<AudioSink>`, but the type is exactly the same which is very weird imo.
 Also, when you just start playing the audio using `audio.play(source)` you get the handle to the sink that is not created yet and you can not control the audio immediately even if you have the strong handle.

 When playing other bevy jam games I have seen that pretty much every single one is suffering from audio glitches on the web builds.
-As I understand, it is because audio processing is happening using Rust code instead of through actual web audio APIs, since wasm is singlethreaded.
+As I understand, it is because audio processing is happening using Rust code instead of through actual web audio APIs, since wasm is single threaded.

 I tried figuring out how to load configuration from lets say a json file at runtime, but could not find a way.
 Otherwise a bunch of constants would be hardcoded in rust files, which is also not a good thing imo.